Carrigaline Community School Code of Behaviour

 The school believes in positive affirmation of students.
 This happens formally through the Principal’s Awards, by public affirmation of students through newsletters, announcements at assemblies etc., and informally by subject teachers and other school personnel.
 In order to support effective learning, the following school rules have been designed in consultation with staff, parents and pupils.
 They have been approved by the Board of Management.

-- Pupils must attend on all school days in accordance with the Education Welfare Act (2000).
+3. Pupils must attend on all school days in accordance with the Education Welfare Act (2000).
 Pupils who are absent must provide a satisfactory written explanation from a parent or guardian to the Year Head on return to school.
 This can be in the form of a note from the parent/guardian or alternatively a reason for absence can be submitted on Vsware.

-- All work assigned by a teacher, including homework, must be complete in full and to the best of the student’s ability.
+- All work assigned by a teacher, including homework, must be completed in full and to the best of the student’s ability.

 - Pupils must ensure that they bring all necessary class materials, including the official school homework journal to all classes.

 - All homework must be recorded in this journal, which must be kept in a condition acceptable to the school authorities.

 7.Pupils may not leave the school during the school day without permission from the Principal, a Deputy Principal or a Year Head.

 - Pupils may not leave the school grounds at morning break

 - Pupils must observe current school practice of signing in and out in respect of late arrival and early departure.